mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 #### Remove Social Sharing Module

-Including buttons at the bottom (or top of post) didn't really boost my content on Twitter or Facebook, so I dropped them.
-If someone really wants to share it on social media they'll use the built-in methods of iOS/Android or copy/paste the old fashioned way.
+Including buttons at the bottom (or top of post) didn't really boost shares of my content on Twitter or Facebook --- so I dropped them.
+If someone really wants to share it on social media they'll use the built-in methods of iOS/Android or do it the old fashioned way of copy-pasting a URL.

 #### Replace `layout: compress`

-On occasion things on the site would break if inline JavaScript with `//` comments was used.
-This was due to how the [`compress` layout](http://jch.penibelst.de/) was reducing whitespace with a complex set of Liquid filters.
+Occasionally things on the site would break if inline JavaScript with `//` styled comments were used.
+This happened because of a complex set of Liquid filters used in my [`compress` layout][compress-layout] to reduce whitespace in the generated HTML.

-The fix is easy, just surround inline JavaScript comments with `/* */` instead.
-Even better, switch to [**gulp-htmlmin**][gulp-htmlmin] and [**gulp-gzip**][gulp-gzip] to knock file sizes even more.
+The fix was easy, just surround inline JavaScript comments with `/* */` instead.
+Or do what I did, stop using `layout: compress` and minify with these Gulp plugins instead: [**gulp-htmlmin**][gulp-htmlmin] and [**gulp-gzip**][gulp-gzip].

 ```javascript
 // 'gulp html' -- does nothing